LionelBeato/coatimundis/README.md

 ## I

+- *IDE* : this stands for integrated-development-environment.
+It defines the development tool you use to write your code.
+Think *Intellij* or *Eclipse*.

 - *inheritance* : the concept that objects can have properties that stem from parent objects; "the child can do everything the parent can, plus more."

 - *interface* : a class that does not have implementation and which other classes can implement.